-Applicants should indicate their intent to apply in an email to the current President-Elect and Committee Chair, Laurence Chalip <email@example.com> by Friday, February 17, 2017.
+Applicants should indicate their intent to apply in an email to the current President-Elect and Committee Chair, Lisa A. Kihl <email@example.com> by Thursday, February 15, 2018.
 Upon receipt of this email, applicants will be provided with instructions and a link for uploading their grant proposal via Dropbox.

 Proposals should follow the following guidelines:

 - In addition to completing the coversheet, authors should include a proposal of no more than 2,500 words (including references, tables, and figures) that clearly outlines: (a) a general overview of the service learning project; (b) the theoretical foundation for the work; (c) the key learning objectives and how these are linked with the course content; (d) the potential impact on the community, and (e) plans for sustaining the project past the term of the grant.

 - Authors should include an itemized budget of expenses within the following parameters: